que-rb/que/README.md

 # Que

+**This README and the rest of the docs on the master branch all refer to Que 1.0, which is currently in beta.
+If you're using version 0.x, please refer to the docs on [the 0.x branch](https://github.com/chanks/que/tree/0.x).**

-**TL;DR: Que is a high-performance job queue that improves the reliability of your application by protecting your jobs with the same [ACID guarantees](https://en.wikipedia.org/wiki/ACID) as the rest of your data.**
+*TL;DR: Que is a high-performance job queue that improves the reliability of your application by protecting your jobs with the same [ACID guarantees](https://en.wikipedia.org/wiki/ACID) as the rest of your data.*

 Que ("keɪ", or "kay") is a queue for Ruby and PostgreSQL that manages jobs using [advisory locks](http://www.postgresql.org/docs/current/static/explicit-locking.html#ADVISORY-LOCKS), which gives it several advantages over other RDBMS-backed queues: